What's the recovery like for Permanent Makeup?

 Frequently asked questions

-Why does my permanent makeup look so dark?
+Why is my permanent makeup so dark right after?

-Fresh pigment sits in the surface layers of skin and appears 30–50% darker than the healed color.
-As skin sheds and heals, the true color emerges.
-Trust the process.
+Fresh pigment sits in the top layers of skin and reads 30 to 50% darker than the healed result.
+As the skin sheds and heals, the true, softer color emerges.
+The day-1 boldness is never the final look.